Debris appears to belong to cargo ship missing in Bahamas

 Life jackets, containers and an oil sheen were spotted by Coast Guard aircrews flying over the Bahamas on the third day of their search for the container ship.

-Philip Green, president and CEO of Tote Services, part of the New Jersey-based Tote shipping company and which also includes Tote Maritime, said the captain of the El Faro had been watching the storm closely and had calculated he had enough room to steer to its west.

-When the ship’s engine broke down, “that left him in the path (of Joaquin)”, Greene said.

-The Coast Guard said so far only one debris item, a life ring, had been confirmed as belonging to the ship, which sent a distress call on Thursday morning in the Bahamas but has not been heard from since.
+The Coast Guard could not confirm that the objects belonged to the ship, which sent a distress call on Thursday morning in the Bahamas but has not been heard from since.

 Weather conditions in the search area had greatly improved on Sunday, the Coast Guard said.
 Four C-130 search-and-rescue planes from the Coast Guard and U.S. Air Force went out at dawn, while three Coast Guard cutters were also sent to the area.